twilio/twilio-webchat-react-app/README.md

 # Twilio Webchat React App

+## Deprecation Notice

+**Notice:** This repository, including both the `main` branch and the v3 `flex-webchat-ui` branch, will no longer be maintained.
+All future development has moved to an internal Twilio repository and is no longer open source.

+Development for Webchat UI V3 is still ongoing.
+If you want to use it or see the latest updates, please check the [Twilio Documentation](https://www.twilio.com/docs/flex/developer/conversations/webchat).

+Thank you for your understanding.

+## Summary

 _Twilio Webchat React App_ is an application that demonstrates a website chat widget built for Flex Conversations.
 It uses Twilio's Conversations JS SDK, Twilio Paste Design library, the Flex WebChats endpoint, and the Create React App.

 ---